P. O. Davis

 Posey Oliver "P.O."
-Davis (1890–1973) was an American educator, administrator, agricultural editor, and broadcaster.

-He served as director of the Alabama Extension Service (now the Alabama Cooperative Extension System) for the longest term in the organization's history.
+Davis (August 15, 1890 – 1973) was an American educator, administrator, agricultural editor, and broadcaster.
+He served as director of the Alabama Extension Service and was its longest-serving leader.

-During the 1940s and 1950s, Davis was an advocate for farming and Cooperative Extension work.

 Early life

-Davis was born in Skinhead, a rural community near Athens, Alabama, on August 15, 1890, to Richard Scoggins Davis and Mildred Elizabeth Barker.
-Before his death, Davis recounted that Skinhead was where his family settled after being displaced from McMinn County, Tennessee during the Civil War.
+Davis was born on August 15, 1890, in Skinhead, a rural community near Athens, Alabama, to Richard Scoggins Davis and Mildred Elizabeth Barker.
+According to Davis, his family settled in the area after being displaced from McMinn County, Tennessee, during the Civil War.

-After working as a public school teacher from 1909 to 1912, Davis enrolled at Alabama Polytechnic Institute (API, now Auburn University) in Auburn, Alabama, graduating in 1916.
-Until 1917, he worked as a horticulturist for the Alabama Agricultural Experiment Station before taking a job as an agriculturist with Southern Railway.
-He also worked briefly as an assistant boys' club agent.
+Davis worked as a public school teacher from 1909 to 1912.
+He subsequently enrolled at Alabama Polytechnic Institute (API, now Auburn University) in Auburn, Alabama, and graduated in 1916.
+Following graduation, Davis was employed as a horticulturist at the Alabama Agricultural Experiment Station and later as an agriculturist with Southern Railway.
+He also briefly served as an assistant boys' club agent.

 In 1918, Davis married Mildred Kilburn of Florence, Alabama.
-Later, he worked briefly for Progressive Farmer before returning to Alabama Polytechnic Institute (API) in 1920, where he was an agricultural editor for the Alabama Agricultural Experiment Station and the Alabama Extension Service.
+He subsequently worked for Progressive Farmer before returning to Alabama Polytechnic Institute in 1920, where he served as agricultural editor for the Alabama Agricultural Experiment Station and the Alabama Extension Service.

 Work at Alabama Polytechnic Institute

 In 1922, API was offered $2,500 to establish an educational radio station for farmers by Birmingham News publisher Victor Hanson.
-Ralph Brown Draughon, then the university president, recalls Davis mentioning that the donation was not enough to fund either broadcast nor operation costs.
-The Alabama Extension Director at the time, Luther Duncan, feared they would receive negative publicity if they rejected the donation.

-Davis, the institution’s editor and publicist, was tasked with securing funding and personnel to operate WMAV, a station installed in February 1923.
-Ultimately, the Extension Service spent significantly more than the initial $2,500 donation.
+Ralph Brown Draughon, who was university president at the time, recalled that Davis said the donation was not enough to cover broadcasting or operating costs.
+Extension Director Luther Duncan worried the university would face bad publicity if the gift was refused.
+Davis, who worked as editor and publicist, was then asked to find the money and staff needed to run WMAV, which began operating in February 1923.
+In the end, the Extension Service spent far more than the original $2,500 donation.

 Extension Home Demonstration Agent Thalia Bell operates a radio at the Sandy Creek-East View Club, Tallapoosa County, Feb.
 4, 1926.

-After acquiring new equipment, API moved to Comer Hall and acquired a new call sign: WAPI.
-Davis worked with agents to organize radio listening parties throughout the state.

-After unsuccessful attempts at affiliation with national networks such as NBC or CBS, Davis relocated the station to Birmingham, where city officials agreed to cover approximately half of the station's annual operating costs, estimated at $20,000.

-Davis also negotiated with the University of Alabama and Alabama College at Montevallo (now University of Montevallo) to operate the station in partnership with API as a cost-cutting measure.
+Having acquired new equipment, API relocated the station to Comer Hall and rebranded it as WAPI.
+Davis organized listening events throughout the state and subsequently moved the station to Birmingham after unsuccessful attempts to secure a network affiliation.
+City officials agreed to cover roughly half of the estimated $20,000 annual running costs, and Davis brokered a partnership with the University of Alabama and Alabama College at Montevallo to share the financial burden.

-This arrangement seemingly worked well until the effects of the Great Depression in 1929, when the city withdrew the deal, forcing Davis to lease the station.

-WAPI provided the three institutions with a broadcast presence and provided what they describe as a "nice annual return on their investments" from approximately 1922 to 1961.
+This arrangement lasted until the Great Depression in 1929, when the city ended its support, forcing Davis to lease the station.
+WAPI continued to give the three institutions broadcast access and produced a steady annual return on their investment from about 1922 to 1961.